nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva7](./img/kuva7.png)

-And it works!
-Now we can copy this module to our repository.
+`sudo salt-call --local state.apply nginx-web` and it the automated version of the Nginx web service was running on the master!

 ## Testing

-Lets try to run our modules to minion virtualmachine.
-Lets run command `sudo salt 'minion1' state.apply` in our master machine.
+After adding a top.sls file into our /srv/salt/ path, we tried to run our two modules - docker and nginx-web - as Salt states in the minion virtual machine.
+We ran the command `sudo salt 'minion1' state.apply` in our master machine.

 ![kuva8](./img/kuva8.png)

-Seems to be working.
-I run the command twice and got succeed 11 and 0 changed, so it seems to be idempotent.
-Time to log in to our minion and see if we have webpage at localhost:8080.
+The Highstate was applied successfully.
+We run the command twice and got a "succeeded: 11 (changed=0)" message, so our environment was idempotent, as intended.

 ![kuva9](./img/kuva9.png)

-Works well!
+We logged in to our minion and saw that we had a webpage available at localhost:8080.

-# Nginx as proxy and loadbalancer
+# Nginx as Proxy and Load Balancer

-The idea is to install Nginx as proxy and loadbalancer that servers our three backend web-servers that run in Docker containers.
+In the final stage of our project, we further utilized Nginx and installed it as a reverse proxy and load balancer that serves our three backend web servers that run in Docker containers.

-Lets start to make this without automation first.
-Run `sudo apt-get update` `sudo apt-install nginx`.
-After that we can make new module for salt in /srv/salt/nginx-proxy, so we can save our configuration easily there.
+Once again, we started the installation without automation first.
+We ran  `sudo apt-get update` , `sudo apt-install nginx` on the master.

-After installation we want to tweak nginx.conf that is found in /etc/nginx/nginx.conf.
+After installation we worked on the nginx.conf that is available at /etc/nginx/nginx.conf.

 ```
 worker_processes 1;